-Use product variations or add-ons to let shoppers customize their orders
+Use product variations or add-ons to let shoppers customize their food choices

 You'll probably have some menu items where your customers get to pick different toppings or sizes as part of their takeaway order.
 Or, you might even have items where a customer needs to pick both.

 For example, if you're setting up online pizza ordering in WooCommerce, then customers will want to: